remix-run/remix/docs/api/remix.md

 This is useful for components throughout the app that didn't create the fetchers but want to use their submissions to participate in optimistic UI.

-For example, imagine a UI where the sidebar lists projects and the main view displays a list of checkboxes for the current project.
+For example, imagine a UI where the sidebar lists projects, and the main view displays a list of checkboxes for the current project.
 The sidebar could display the number of completed and total tasks for each project.

 ```
 ┌─────────────────┬────────────────────────────┐